Current Time in Brussels

 Practical Time Information

-Brussels is a bilingual city, known for its historic Grand-Place, influential EU institutions, and culinary delights.
+Brussels is a bilingual city, known for its hISToric Grand-Place, influential EU institutions, and culinary delights.
 Understanding the local time is essential for navigating its efficient public transport, attending international meetings, or enjoying its vibrant cultural scene.

 Daylight hours in Brussels vary significantly between seasons.
 In summer, the sun can rise as early as 5:30 AM and set as late as 10:00 PM.
 In winter, sunrise is typically around 8:45 AM, with sunset occurring near 4:40 PM.